Top End Adventure

 Day 3: Katherine

-A tasty breakfast awaits before you explore more of the Katherine region.
-Start the day with a 4.8km (2 hour) moderate loop walk, where the lookout provides views of Katherine Gorge and 17 Mile Valley.
-Continue along the escarpment and back down towards the Visitor Centre.
-There’s free time to cool off in the campground pool before lunch at the Nitmiluk Centre.
-This afternoon, it’s time for a 2-hour scenic cruise through Katherine Gorge.
-You may see freshwater crocodiles sunning themselves on the banks of the river and many interesting species of birdlife.
-The cruise on the first of the two gorges takes you past sheer rock walls and requires a short walk to reach the second gorge.
-Return to the campground for dinner and another night in the permanent tents.
+A tasty breakfast awaits you before we start the day with a 4.8km (2 hour) moderate loop walk, where the lookout provides views of the picnic area, Katherine Gorge and 17 Mile Valley, continue on from the lookout along the escarpment and back down towards the Visitor Centre.
+After the walk you will have some free time to cool off by the pool.
+Then enjoy lunch at the Nitmiluk centre before joining a 2-hour scenic cruise through Katherine Gorge, with a chance to see freshwater crocodiles sunning themselves on the banks of the river and many interesting species of birdlife.
+Our tour of the first of the two gorges takes us past sheer rock walls and requires a short walk to reach the second gorge.
+On return from the Cruise you will have time to relax before dinner that night.

 Included Meals: Breakfast, Lunch, Dinner